PayEx/PayEx.EPi.Commerce.Payment/readme.md

 - Set the *PayEx PriceArgsList* parameter to a valid value according to the [PayEx documentation](http://www.payexpim.com/technical-reference/pxorder/initialize8/).
 Instead of specifying the price as a number, set it to {0} as this will be replaced with the price of the order line items the customer is trying to purchase.
 Example value: *VISA={0},MC={0}*

 - If the *VAT* is constant, regardless of the items bought, the VAT can be set here.
 If the VAT differs from item to item, set this parameter to 0.
-Refer to **TODO** section for information on how VAT is set dynamically.
+Refer to the *Supplying VAT to PayEx* section for information on how VAT is set dynamically.

 - If you wish to pass any *AdditionalValues* to PayEx according to the [PayEx documentation](http://www.payexpim.com/technical-reference/pxorder/initialize8/), you can specify those values here.
 If the value you wish to pass in is a dynamic value, you can choose to specify them in code as described in the *Specifying the additionalValues parameter* section.